 How much does a bus conversion cost?

-Here is approximately what we invested into our 1989 Chevy prison bus conversion and how we prepared to quit our 9-5 jobs to travel and live in our bus full-time for two years.
+Now we’ll dig into approximately what we invested into our 1989 Chevy prison bus conversion and how we prepared to quit our 9-5 jobs to travel and live in our bus full-time for two years.
 I kept pretty close track of purchases, but, I did have to estimate on some figures.
 This should just give a general idea of what it took to build our bus.

 In 2013, after Ben and I got married, we shared a combined $80,000 of student loan debt.
 We also purchased two vehicles together, one in 2012, the other in 2014, adding another +$25,000 to that figure.

 I didn’t feel prepared or at peace about quitting our jobs and dealing with a period of uncertainty without removing debt from the equation.
-I’m thankful EVERY DAY that we went this way.
-I don’t have to stress about making payments while also navigating an entirely new way of living.
+I’m thankful that we went this way.
+We didn’t have to stress about making payments while also navigating an entirely new way of living.

-Going through this process also taught us self control.
+Going through this debt payoff process also taught us an extreme sense of self control.
 It helped us develop habits and a low overhead lifestyle that makes nomadic living sustainable and stress free.
-Quality over quantity.
-It taught us the difference between WANT and NEED.
-It shaped what elements combine into a unique and interesting life that’s healthy, fulfilling, and meaningful for US.
-It’s different for everyone.

-It depends what YOU personally need on a daily basis to feel content and happy.
-That is minimalism.
-It’s not about deprivation it’s about prioritization.
+Minimalism is not about deprivation it’s about prioritization.
 Whatever that blend is, build a life around it and find a way to achieve and maintain it.

 In the six months leading up to our departure we minimized our belongings EXTENSIVELY.
 We sold over $2,000 worth of random household stuff that we convinced ourselves we needed for years.
 Let me tell you something, I honestly don’t miss any of it.
 We held on to what we use and touch on a weekly basis, everything else isn’t a priority.